 Sorry, but I’m too anal to allow that here in my shop.
 Believe me, I’m playing or recording a guitar and it doesn’t sound good to me, I look at it like a puppy dog hearing a funny sound.
 Head turns sideways, I start looking at it very closely, and then finally, it goes back in its case with a note….”send back to luthier or customer” slapped on to the guitar’s case like a piece of meat on the counter.
 Don’t believe me?
 Send me a bad guitar.
 You’ll have it back faster than you might imagine.
 Try me…LOL

 I can honestly say, I’m really happy with the result in my recordings.
-Very accurate, little to no processing, print to MP3 and upload.
+Highly accurate, little to no processing, print to MP3 and upload.
 Saves me time, hassle and headache.
 Whabang, baby…good to go.
 Lovin’ it.
-The 1986 Nicholas Ioannou is the first recording with only the new equipment.
-Trust me, that’s the single mic, the converter, straight into the Mac, ProLogic for mixing (which none was needed except for gain levels) and I put her on the server.
+Believe me, that’s the dual mic system, the converter, straight into the Mac, ProLogic for mixing (which none was needed except for gain levels) and I put her on the server.
 Gotta love that.
 Peace…

 Listed under : My recording setup savage classical guitar